alewman/rom-farmer/docs/reference/DAT_FILES.md

 # DAT Files Guide

-Everything you need to know about working with DAT files in ROM Groomer.
+Everything you need to know about working with DAT files in ROM Farmer.

 ## Table of Contents